vamsi-bhavani/vb-aws-course/7. AWS Elastic Load Balancing (ELB)/README.md

 | **Name**                 | Moole Muralidhara Reddy                                                      |
 | **Website**              | https://www.vamsibhavani.in              |

-### What is AWS Elastic Load Balancing?
+## What is AWS Elastic Load Balancing (ELB)?

-AWS Elastic Load Balancing (ELB) automatically distributes incoming application traffic across multiple targets, such as EC2 instances, IP addresses, and Lambda functions, to ensure high availability and fault tolerance for your applications.
+AWS Amazon Web Services Elastic Load Balancing (ELB) automatically distributes incoming application traffic across multiple targets such as EC2 instances, IP addresses, containers, and Lambda functions to ensure high availability, fault tolerance, and better application performance.

+ELB helps applications remain available by routing traffic only to healthy targets and balancing the load across multiple resources.

-### Benefits of AWS Elastic Load Balancing
+### Benefits of AWS Elastic Load Balancing (ELB)

-1. **High Availability:** Distributes traffic across multiple instances or targets, reducing the risk of overloading any single resource.
+* **High Availability:** Distributes traffic across multiple instances or targets, reducing overload on a single resource.

-2. **Fault Tolerance:** Automatically routes traffic away from unhealthy targets to healthy ones.
+* **Fault Tolerance:** Automatically detects unhealthy targets and redirects traffic to healthy targets.

-3. **Scalability:** Handles varying traffic loads by scaling resources up or down automatically.
+* **Scalability:** Handles changing traffic loads by working with Auto Scaling to increase or decrease resources automatically.

-4. **Security:** Provides SSL/TLS termination to encrypt traffic and integration with AWS WAF for web application firewall protection.
+* **Security:** Supports SSL/TLS termination for encrypted traffic and integrates with AWS WAF for additional protection.

+* **Health Checks:** Continuously monitors target health and sends traffic only to healthy resources.

+* **Better Performance:** Improves application responsiveness by balancing traffic efficiently across backend targets.

+* **Multi-AZ Support:** Distributes traffic across multiple Availability Zones for better reliability and disaster recovery.

 ----

 ## What is an AWS Classic Load Balancer?

 AWS Amazon Web Services Classic Load Balancer (CLB) is the original load balancer service provided by AWS, mainly designed for applications running in the older EC2-Classic network.
 It supports both EC2-Classic and EC2-VPC platforms and can handle both Layer 4 (TCP) and Layer 7 (HTTP/HTTPS) traffic.